PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 <h4 id="section6">Upsampling Layers</h4>

 <p style="text-align: justify">
-  The second new kind of layer we see in the FCN architecture are upsampling layers.
+  The second new kind of layer we see in the FCN architecture are <b>upsampling layers</b>.
 Specifically, there are three of these: <code>upsample2</code> <code>upsample4</code> and <code>upsample32</code>.
-As one might expect from the name, upsampling layers increase the dimensions od the input that is provided to them by some factor.
+As one might expect from the name, upsampling layers increase the dimensions of the input that is provided to them by some factor.
 The way I've named each of my upsampling layers is: <code>upsampleXYZ</code>, where <code>XYZ</code> is the factor of upsampling wrt <b>the lowest dimesions that the input to the network is pooled to (Ie. the output of </b><code>pool5</code><b>).</b> So, if the output of <code>pool5</code> has spatial dimensions $ H \times W $, then the output of <code>upsample2</code> has dimensions $ 2H \times 2W $; the output of <code>upsample4</code> has dimesions $ 4H \times 4W $ and the output of <code>upsample32</code> has dimensions $ 32H \times 32W $.
 </p>

 <p style="text-align: justify">
   The upsampling layers are just convolutional layers of a special kind.
 If you don't understand how I can state that so directly, please refer <a href="https://arxiv.org/abs/1603.07285">chapter 4 of this document</a> on convolution arithmetic.
 The FCN paper tells us to initialize the filters of the upsample layer with bilinear interpolation filters.
 It will take me a complete post to explain resampling and bilinear interpolation - I would refer the reader to <a href="http://warmspringwinds.github.io/tensorflow/tf-slim/2016/11/22/upsampling-and-image-segmentation-with-tensorflow-and-tf-slim/" target="_blank">this post on Daniil Pakhomov's blog</a>.
 I strongly encourage reading the post atleast three times word for word - it contains extremely valuable theory and practical information about resampling, specifically bilinear interpolation.
-I have adapted the code preented in Daniil's blog post to generate the filters and create my upsampling layers:
+I have adapted the code presented in Daniil's blog post to generate the filters and create my upsampling layers:
 </p>

 <p>Method to generate the upsampling filters:</p>